 “Start” screen: The choice of characters

-In this stage, the proposal is that the user chooses between four characters, which most identifies himself to start the game then.
+In this stage, the proposal is that the user chooses between four characters that most identify himself to start the game.

 Character challenge: Reuse, increase, discard or reduce?